NicKerrr/zabbix-templates/README.md

 For the NVR template, place the Python script in the Zabbix external scripts directory and install the required Python dependencies.

 For the KeeneticOS template, enable SNMP on the router.
-The template uses numeric OIDs, but `SNMPv2-MIB.mib` and `UCD-SNMP-MIB.mib` are recommended for troubleshooting with `snmpwalk` and `snmptranslate`.
+The template uses numeric OIDs `SNMPv2-MIB.mib` and `UCD-SNMP-MIB.mib`.

 For the NanoKVM template, use NanoKVM image version `1.4.0` or later.
 SNMP must be enabled on the device manually via SSH by creating `snmpd.conf` and an init script for `snmpd`.
 Check SNMP from Zabbix Server or Zabbix Proxy before linking the template.